cloud-platforms-streaming/cloud-platforms-streaming.github.io/README.md

 ## [Red Hat OpenShift Twitch](https://www.twitch.tv/redhatopenshift)

 Please follow us on Twitch!
+If we're broadcasting live, you'll see it below:

 <!-- Add a placeholder for the Twitch embed -->
 <div id="twitch-embed"></div>